ttrivelato/wordpress-plugin-post-favorite/README.md

 ## Running the tests

 Run the PHPUNIT and Composer installation.
-The bin(/bin) folder contains the shell script for installing the wordpress sample needed for the tests.
+The bin(/bin) folder contains the shell script to install the wordpress sample necessary to run the tests.

 Run the command:
 bash bin/install-wp-tests.sh your_database your_user 'your_pass' your_host latest

-After installing the example wordpress run the test suite with the command: phpunit -c phpunit.xml
+After installed the wordpress sample, run the test suite with the command: phpunit -c phpunit.xml

 ## Built With